dsiroky/dsml/README.md

 ### Dependencies

 Useful to connect the SM with non-global logic.
-You can use lambdas (or free functions) that will accept the dependency as an argument or you can pass member function pointers.
+You can use lambdas (or free functions) that will accept dependencies as arguments or you can pass member function pointers.

 Use `dsml::callee()` to wrap member function pointers.